stdlib_sorting moduleThe sorting of collections of data is useful in the analysis of those

 performance on uniformly increasing or decreasing data.

-either a uniformly decreasing sequence, ARRAY(i-1) > ARRAY(i)
+either a uniformly decreasing sequence, ARRAY(i-1) > ARRAY(i), or a

 sequences are reversed in their order.
 Then, if the sequence has less than